matthewjkang/Evisort-ApiDownload/README.md

 Output : Folder containing all PDFs from that search

 ## Todo
-* It's pretty much done.
+* It works.
 But I forgot that the Evisort Repositories can contain docx too.
 Need to fix that.